COMP4651-24fall/project-group-7/README.md

 This project focuses on collecting historical stock price data for S&P 500 companies using the Yahoo Finance API, processing it, and uploading it to a MySQL database hosted on an AWS RDS cloud platform.
 The collected data will later be utilized for machine learning analysis.

 ## Features
-- **Data Collection**: The project fetches historical stock price data for S&P 500 companies over the past 7 days, automatically collecting data daily based on Hong Kong Time (HKT).
+- **Data Collection**: The project fetches historical stock price data for S&P 500 companies over the past 7 days, automatically collecting data every 7 days based on Hong Kong Time (HKT).
 - **Data Processing**: Data is cleaned and organized before being uploaded to the database.
 - **Database Integration**: Data is uploaded in batches to a MySQL database.
-- **Scheduler**: The data collection process is automated with a scheduler that runs daily at 08:00 AM HKT.
+- **Scheduler**: The data collection process is automated with a scheduler that runs every 7 days at 08:00 AM HKT.
 - **Machine Learning**: The collected data will be used for machine learning analysis on stock price trends and patterns.

 ## Prerequisites